puppetlabs/puppet-docs/source/puppet/4.1/reference/dirs_ssldir.markdown

 Its location can be configured with the [`ssldir` setting][ssldir].
 To check the actual ssldir on one of your nodes, [run `puppet config print ssldir`][print_settings].

-> **Note:** Many open-source Puppet packages for Linux put the ssldir in the [vardir][] instead of the [confdir][].
+> **Note:** Some third-party Puppet packages for Linux put the ssldir in the [vardir][] instead of the [confdir][].
 (The right place for it under the FHS is debatable; the contents are automatically generated and will tend to grow, but are also important, relatively difficult to replace, and can be considered configuration.)
 >
 > If a distro changes the ssldir location, it will do so by setting `ssldir` in the `$confdir/puppet.conf` file, usually in the `[main]` section.
 You can find out for sure by [printing the `ssldir` setting value][print_settings].